gerbenjacobs/go-webshop-course/step2/README.md

 The core functionality however is us adding `h.Product.ListProducts()`.
 Because we added our `Dependencies` anonymously, we can directly call our ProductService, which we named `Product`.
-If you're not happy with these names, you change them.
+If you're not happy with these names, you can change them.

 ### static/homepage.html